GPUOpen-Drivers/AMDVLK/README.md

 # AMD Open Source Driver for Vulkan&reg;
 The AMD Open Source Driver for Vulkan&reg; is an open-source Vulkan driver for Radeon&trade; graphics adapters on Linux&reg;.
 It is built on top of AMD's Platform Abstraction Library (PAL), a shared component that is designed to encapsulate certain hardware and OS-specific programming details for many of AMD's 3D and compute drivers.
 Leveraging PAL can help provide a consistent experience across platforms, including support for recently released GPUs and compatibility with AMD developer tools.

 Shaders that compose a particular `VkPipeline` object are compiled as a single entity using the LLVM-Based Pipeline Compiler (LLPC) library.
 LLPC builds on LLVM's existing shader compilation infrastructure for AMD GPUs to generate code objects compatible with PAL's pipeline ABI.
+Notably, AMD's closed-source Vulkan driver currently uses a different pipeline compiler, which is the major difference between AMD's open-source and closed-source Vulkan drivers.

 ![High-Level Architecture Diagram](topLevelArch.png)